-For those that don't know, I've worked as a therapist for the rationality and EA community for over two years now, first part time, then full time in early 2020.
+For those that don't know, I've worked as a therapist for the rationality and EA community for over two years now, first part time, then full time starting in early 2020.
 I often get asked about my observations and thoughts on what sorts of issues are particularly prevalent or unique to the community, and while any short answer to that would be oversimplifying the myriad of issues I've treated, I do feel comfortable saying that "concern with impact" is a theme that runs pretty wide and deep no matter what people come to sessions to talk about.

 There are a few premises that I’m taking for granted that I want to list out in case people disagree with any specific ones:

 - The EA population is growing, as are EA organizations in number and size.

 This seems overall to be a very good thing.